Simplyauf/AI-IDEA-GENERATOR/README.md

 Make sure to keep your Gemini API key confidential and never commit it to version control.
 The `.env` file should be included in your `.gitignore`.

-## Additional Information

-[Add any other relevant information about your project, such as its purpose, features, or any specific configuration needed]